gamestudiostandart/Festivality/README.md

-# Importantly
-- The program is under development and is not a final product
-- The program is the implementation of the technical task

-# The task of the program
+# about the aplication
- - The program should display the list of users downloaded from the server and the possibility of sorting.
+ - The aplication should display the list of users downloaded from the server and the possibility of sorting.
  - Perform sorting on your phone because the server does not sort.
  - asynchronously parsite the list and display the ready-made objects on the screen

-# Solving the problem
+# Solution
 - create a database where we will transfer data from the server
 - create [`service.`](https://github.com/gamestudiostandart/Festivality/tree/master/app/src/main/java/test/mb/festivality/repository/communication) It will work in backgraun to receive data from the server and store it in [`database`](https://github.com/gamestudiostandart/Festivality/tree/master/app/src/main/java/test/mb/festivality/repository/database)
 - create [`aplication.`](https://github.com/gamestudiostandart/Festivality/tree/master/app/src/main/java/test/mb/festivality/aplication) It will work with the database and display it on the UI